 In January 1988, a private career school in Tempe, Arizona anticipated the importance that would be placed on student loan default prevention and hired Mary Lyn Hammer as a full-time Default Manager.
 Coming from a banking background where the primary goal of servicing was to keep borrowers current and prevent foreclosures and repossessions, Ms. Hammer was appalled to find that fraud and abuse were rampant in the student loan industry.

-In 2004 Ms. Hammer formed Champion College Services, a name which better represents the company’s objectives and goals, portfolio of offerings, and the relationships between ourselves and the clients whom we serve.
-Our professional strategic partnerships coupled with our vision will propel our direction to continually improve our offerings and our relationships in the higher education arena.
+In 2004 Ms. Hammer formed Champion College Services, a name that better represents the company’s objectives and goals, portfolio of offerings, and the relationships between ourselves and the clients whom we serve.
+Our professional strategic partnerships, coupled with our vision, will propel our direction to continually improve our offerings and our relationships in the higher education arena.

 Ms. Hammer has worked closely with congressional representatives and key staff at the U.S. Department of Education on many issues during her career in higher education.
 She remains politically active today as an expert advisor to Education officials, lawmakers, and industry liaisons in her drive to maintain student loan integrity and quality education for all students.
 It is through her vision and passion that Champion continues to lead the way in student loan management and default prevention.

-On January 22, 2016, Ms. Hammer’s released a special report (made publicly available in book format) which provides well-documented evidence of the U.S. Department of Education’s consistent pattern of data manipulation, misreporting, and strategic lack of reporting that drives the agendas that threaten to annihilate American education ideals. (more about the special report Injustice for All)
+On January 22, 2016, Ms. Hammer released a special report (made publicly available in book format) which provides well-documented evidence of the U.S. Department of Education’s consistent pattern of data manipulation, misreporting, and strategic lack of reporting that drive the agendas that threaten to annihilate American education ideals.
+(Read more about the special report Injustice for All.)

 Ms. Kesson started her experience with student loans working for Southwest Student Services as an Account Maintenance Specialist in 2005 where she processed forbearances and deferments for student borrowers as well as updating accounts from Clearinghouse reports.
 When the company was purchased by Sallie Mae, Ms. Kesson was hired on to work in loan originations for FFELP loans and expanded her knowledge into PLUS and private loans.

-In June of 2015 she was promoted to her current position of Operations Manager and oversees the daily operations of the company.
+In June of 2015, she was promoted to her current position as Operations Manager to oversee the daily operations of the company.
 Her responsibilities include the staffing and training of the customer service call center, production goals for the support services team, and support for new product sales.
 Ms. Kesson has been voted Manager of the Year six times as well as receiving awards for Outstanding Contributions to the company.
 In March of 2016, Ms. Kesson completed CFEI (Certified Financial Education Instructor) training through the National Financial Educators Council.
 The CFEI coursework meets standards for the highest academic rigor while providing practical lessons that increase the impact of a trained financial educator.

-Prior to working in the student loan industry, Ms. Kesson spent many years in customer service, retail management and sales positions.
+Before working in the student loan industry, Ms. Kesson spent many years in customer service, retail management, and sales positions.
 Her strong background and experience in customer service along with her drive to help people is what she loves about being at Champion.
 She believes in Champion’s mission to help students and schools to be successful.